SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/operating-datahub-edge.md

 ### Troubleshooting the system

-In case of problems, we recommend to follow these steps:
+In case of problems, you should follow these steps:

 - Perform a health check, see the [Health check](#health-check) section.
 - Check the log files, see the [Log files](#log-files) section.